davan690/jomuller.github.io/_posts/2017-01-28-ten_rules_reproductible_research.md

 ## 1 - *For Every Result, Keep Track of How It Was Produced*

-In other words, one report = one script.
+In my workflow, one report = one script.
 But there is an extra step because the ability to reproduce a result may rely on previous steps.
 Sandve advice to note the exact sequence of steps or even better, to allow the direct execution of everything.
 I implemented this with the "[One report file = one R markdown file]({% post_url 2017-01-21-implementation_basic_reproductible_workflow %}#report_equal_rmarkdown)" rule and the "[one R script to rule them all]({% post_url 2017-01-21-implementation_basic_reproductible_workflow %}#run_all)".
-Another interesting proposition is to use Make files in order to link each part, especially when relying on different software.
+Another interesting proposition is to use *Makefiles* in order to link each part, especially when relying on different software.
 I already use this to produce my MPH dissertation PDF and I found this perfect in this case.
 Yet, there two drawback: makefiles are not platform-agnostic and it tends to become a truly labyrinthine system.

 ## <a name="manual_steps"></a> 2 - *Avoid Manual Data Manipulation Steps*

 Before mastering R, I used WYSIWYG softwares like Microsoft Excel, LibreOffice Calc or CDC's EpiInfo.
-They are easy to use but once the report produced, it was impossible to check the steps or rerun them with new data.
-Furthermore, human more error-prone than machines.
-But if you are an R user, the solution is built in : just use R for every step (including data management)!
+They are easy to use but once the report produced, it was alsmot impossible to check the steps or rerun them with new data.
+Furthermore, human are more error-prone than machines.
+Because you an R user (otherwise you weren't reading this blog!), the solution is built in : just use R for every step.
 Furthermore, one have to check his coding style and avoid copy-pasting of the code.
 In my workflow, I embrace [functional programing](http://adv-r.had.co.nz/Functional-programming.html) as much as I can (with a [dedicated folder]({% post_url 2017-01-21-implementation_basic_reproductible_workflow %}#folders)).

 ## 3 - *Archive the Exact Versions of All External Programs Used*